 On the contrary, if the account only dropped to $50,000 during the marriage, it is a pretty safe assumption that the $50,000 that remained in the account is still your separate property (though there may be some exceptions).

 A QDRO is a special order that divides a retirement restricted account without penalty or taxes.
-This order is separate from your Judgement and is generally filed after a Judgment.
+This order is separate from your Judgment and is generally filed after a Judgment.
 Often, if there are liquid accounts (457, 401k, 403b), we will request one “offsetting” QDRO.
 An actuary will calculate the community interest in each account and transfer the net balance from only one account.
 This avoids having to prepare multiple QDROs and the transfer of multiple plans.
 While this is possible with Pension accounts, it is not widely practiced, as the value of Pensions is not as easily ascertainable or certain.

 For a Pension division, generally a percentage formula is included in the QDRO that provides the non-participating spouse one-half of the service credit years earned during the marriage, divided by the entire number of years the participant worked.
 For example, if you worked and earned service credit years for 20 years and you were married for 10 of those years, your spouse would receive 5 years (one-half of a 10 year marriage) / 20 years = 25% of your Pension upon your retirement.
 There are many issues that may affect the final amount being paid (i.e. whether a survivor benefit was elected), but that is the general framework from which they begin.
 The Plan will perform the final calculation upon the participant’s retirement, so it may be many years before either of you know the exact amount of income you will receive from a pension.